Skip to main content

 Wisconsin is the only state that has enabled cottage food sales through a lawsuit.
 Minnesota also tried in 2013, which likely influenced the passage of their new and improved law a couple of years later.
 Lawsuits have also been created in New Jersey, North Dakota, and Nebraska.

-Although Wisconsin doesn’t have a cottage food law (and doesn’t need one), a bill may be passed in the future (previously 2017 SB 271 was attempted), which would clarify (and probably slightly restrict) the current allowances.
+Although Wisconsin doesn’t have a cottage food law, a bill may be passed in the future (previously 2017 SB 271 was attempted), which would clarify (and probably slightly restrict) the current allowances.

 This page was last updated on